Change Visitor Type Sign up to our newsletter

-The Co-Investor Circle is our network of sophisticated investors, who share our passion for supporting and investing in interesting businesses, with the potential for rapid value growth.
+The Oxford Capital Co-Investor Circle (“CIC”) is our network of sophisticated investors, who share our passion for supporting interesting businesses with the potential for rapid value growth.
+With over £70m invested into more than 30 companies, the Co-Investor Circle is markedly different to other types of investor networks.

 0 +